Quiz (TV series): Production

-Development
+Development and writing

+Quiz is based on James Graham's play of the same name, and was commissioned by William Village and the book Bad Show: the Quiz, the Cough, the Millionaire Major by Bob Woffinden and James Plaskett.

 In March 2018, Deadline Hollywood reported that Left Bank Pictures was developing a television adaptation of Quiz.
 In April 2019, Left Bank was in talks for Stephen Frears to direct the adaptation.

-In August 2019, it was announced that ITV and AMC co-commissioned the drama series, with Graham writing and Frears directing all three episodes.
+In August 2019, it was announced that ITV and AMC co-commissioned the drama series, with James Graham writing and Frears directing all three episodes.
+Graham pitched Quiz as "Ocean's 11, but with really middle-class English people using encyclopedias instead of guns.”
+Graham also said that he attempted to detail both sides of the story when writing Quiz.